 Backup and Restoration Requirements (normative)

-The virtualized platform MAY support the backup and restoration vTPMs.
+The virtualized platform MAY support the backup and restoration of vTPMs.

-If backups are supported, restoration MAY be supported on the original platform, or on other machines.
+If backups are supported, restoration MAY be supported only on the original platform, or also on other machines.

 If backups are supported, there SHALL be mechanisms in place to prevent the backup from being restored while the original vTPM still exists.

 If backups are supported, all secrets (such as vTPM keys) SHALL be encrypted and all data SHALL have integrity protection.
-The secrets SHALL only be released during the approved resoration procedure.
+The secrets SHALL only be released during the approved restoration procedure.

 If backups are supported, there SHALL be a way to determine which backup is most recent.
 There SHOULD be a mechanism to ensure that the backup is updated whenever critical vTPM state changes.
-If this mechanism does not exist, there SHOULD be a way to If backups are permitted, this SHALL be reflected in .
-The SHOULD include information about the restoration procedures.
+If this mechanism does not exist, there SHOULD be a way to determine how recent the backup was.

+If backups are permitted, this SHALL be reflected in the vEC (Section 10.2).
+The vEC SHOULD include information about the restoration procedures.

-If the vTPM is not guaranteed to update whenever its state changes, then this fact SHALL be included in .
-The SHOULD provide some mechanism of determining whether the vTPM has been rolled back to a previous state, such as having a trusted server report the elapsed time between the creation of a backup and its restoration.
+If the vTPM is not guaranteed to update its stored data whenever its state changes, then this fact SHALL be included in the vEC.
+The vEC SHOULD provide some mechanism of determining whether the vTPM has been rolled back to a previous state, such as having a trusted server report the elapsed time between the creation of a backup and its restoration.

 Backup and Restoration Discussion (informative)

-Backup and restoration where our security goals for vTPMs come into conflict.
+Backup and restoration is an area where our security goals for vTPMs come into conflict.
 On the one hand, vTPMs should never have state rolled back, never exist in more than one place, and never have their secrets readable outside of themselves.
 On the other hand, in real-world contexts and particularly enterprise contexts, we care deeply about data recoverability and system resiliency.
-As such, backups are a necessity.
+As such, backups are often a necessity.

-Although it is possible for a vTPM to be backed up with a Maintenance Archive just as a pTPM, it is likely that many enterprises would rather store the entire VM image or serialized VM data.
-In this case, the system administrators are responsible for establishing a secure backup policy that balances the need for backups with the security requirements for vTPMs and other similar domains: that they be kept up to date, be unique, have their secrets protected when not in use,.
-We recommend the of a vTPM backup require the of a system administrator or other trusted party, and whenever possible, that the age of the most recent backup be tracked so that any rollback effects are at least bounded and can be reported to appraisers.
+Although it is possible for a vTPM to be partially backed up with a Maintenance Archive just as a pTPM can be, it is likely that many enterprises would rather store the entire VM image or serialized VM data.
+In this case, the system administrators are responsible for establishing a secure backup policy that balances the need for backups with the security requirements for vTPMs and other similar domains: that they be kept up to date, be unique, have their secrets protected when not in use, etc..
+We recommend the use of a vTPM backup require the approval of a system administrator or other trusted party, and whenever possible, that the age of the most recent backup be tracked so that any rollback effects are at least bounded and can be reported to appraisers.

 Backups using trusted server key (informative)

-In addition to being sealed to the pTPM PCRs or a trusted authority as described in section VDK may also be encrypted using a public key from an authority that is trusted to only decrypt the if it is necessary to restore the vTPM from backup.
+In addition to being sealed to the pTPM PCRs or a trusted authority as described in section 9.6, a VDK may also be encrypted using a public key from an authority that is trusted to only decrypt the VDK if it is necessary to restore the vTPM from backup.
 This encrypted key and the associated encrypted vTPM data should be stored off of the system on a backup server; for maximal security, the server on which the data and encrypted keys are stored should not be the same system that holds the authority’s private key, and the backup authority key should be protected.
-(One way to securely implement such a key is to create a binding key in the trusted backup server’s pTPM.)
+(One way to securely implement such a protected key is to create a binding key in the trusted backup server’s pTPM.)
 The certificate for this key must be included in any certificates issued for this vTPM, so that appraisers may determine if they are willing to trust the system.